 - Each cabin has high speed fiber optic internet.
-Lupine Manor, Dancing Bear, Yarkin and Mahsahwe have passwords that are located in your guest book.
+Lupine Manor, Stuchin, Yarkin and Mahsahwe have passwords that are located in your guest book.
 All other cabins have open WiFi.

 A lot of time is spent keeping hot tubs sparkling and fresh.
 Tubs are serviced daily, usually in the mid-morning.

 We use chlorine as the disinfectant in your hot tub, state health requirement.

 Please follow hot tub rules posted at each hot tub.

 Following these suggestions will make your experience more enjoyable.

 - Wipe your feet to keep grit out of tub.

 - Do not fill tubs with more people than suggested.